lwhite1/dabooDb/README.md

     * Communications
     * Compression
     * Encryption
-* Options can be combined to create a custom fit for your application
+* These options can be combined to create a custom storage solution for your application
-* It is extremely fast for both reads and writes:
+* It is quite fast for both reads and writes:

     * 1 million random inserts: 8.8 seconds (113,636 OPS or 8.8 micros per insert)
     * 1 million random reads: 3.279 seconds (304,971 OPS or 3.3 micros per read)